Harem: Safavid Empire

 The enslaved harem women could achieve great influence, but there are also examples of the opposite.
 Shah Abbas II (r.
-1642–1666) burned three of his slave-wives alive because they refused to drink with him, and another wife for lying about her menstruation period.
+1642–1666) burned three of his slave wives alive because they refused to drink with him, and another wife for lying about her menstruation period.
 Shah Safi (r.
 1629–1642) stabbed his wife to death for disobedience.

-Slave eunuchs performed various tasks in many levels of the harem as well as in the general court, where they had offices such as in the royal treasury, as the tutors and adoptive fathers of non-castrated slaves selected to be slave soldiers (ghilman).
+Slave eunuchs performed various tasks in many levels of the harem as well as in the general court, where they had offices such as in the royal treasury, as the tutors and adoptive fathers of non-castrated slaves selected to be slave soldiers.
 Inside the harem they served as a channel between the secluded harem women and the outside court and world, which gave them a potentially powerful role at court.

-In the early Safavid period, young princes were placed in the care of a lala (high-ranking Qizilbash chief who acted as a guardian) and were eventually given charge of important governorates.
+In the early Safavid era, young princes were placed in the care of a (high-ranking Qizilbash chief who acted as a guardian) and were eventually given charge of important governorates.
 Although this system had the danger of encouraging regional rebellions against the shah, it gave the princes education and training, which prepared them for dynastic succession.
-This policy was changed by Shah Abbas I (1571–1629), who largely banished the princes to the harem, where their social interactions were limited to the ladies of the harem and eunuchs.
+This policy was changed by Abbas the Great (r.
+1587–1629), who largely banished the princes to the harem, where their social interactions were limited to the ladies of the harem and eunuchs.
 This deprived them of administrative and military training as well as experience in dealing with the aristocracy of the realm.
 This, together with the princes' indulgent upbringing, made them unprepared to carry out royal responsibilities, and often they were uninterested in doing so.
 The confinement of royal princes to the harem was an important factor contributing to the decline of the Safavid dynasty.